 Are Tom and Jerry friends or enemies?

-Most of the time they’re enemies in a competitive way—but the way they occasionally save each other makes them feel like frenemies.
-They fight, but there’s a bond underneath it.
+Most of the time they are enemies in a competitive way.
+But the way they occasionally save each other pushes them into frenemy territory.
+They fight, and there is still a bond underneath it.

 Do Tom and Jerry ever work together?

 Yes.
-When another character becomes the bigger threat, they’ll team up fast.
-Those episodes are a big reason people argue they care about each other.
+When another character becomes the bigger threat, they team up fast.
+Those episodes are a big reason people argue that they care about each other.

-Because they’re locked into constant conflict, but they also show moments of loyalty and protection.
-They act like rivals… but react like partners when real danger shows up.
+Because they are locked in constant conflict but keep showing flashes of loyalty and protection.
+They act like rivals and react like partners the moment real danger shows up.
+That is also why the Tom and Jerry best friends question never fully goes away.

 Tom and Jerry are technically “frenemies”—or, more accurately, best enemies.